Angelica-Chatz/Credit-Card-type-multi-classification/README.md

 # Tasks:
 - Credit-Card-type dataset from online booking site
-- Use several multi-Classification algorithms to predict the Credit-Card type and compare them using 'avg Accuracy' and 'Sensitivity' 'Specificity' and 'Precision' performance metric
+- Use several multi-Classification algorithms to predict the Credit-Card type and compare them using 'avg Accuracy' and 'Sensitivity', 'Specificity' and 'Precision' performance metric

 - Steps performed in this project: